arctrong/md2html/README.md

 and styles that are ether ready to use or may be easily adapted and extended for certain tasks.

-Apart of that it provides means for processing whole sets of documents, organizing the output and producing the self-contained static HTML documentation as a set of local files that need only a browser to be viewed.
+Apart of that it provides means for processing whole sets of documents, organizing the output and producing a self-contained static HTML documentation that needs only a browser to be viewed.

 In the end, this tool has a set of useful plugins that automate and simplify typical tasks and make the documentation look more professionally.